 Why Is Body Image Important?

-Body image is part of someone's total self-image.
-So how a guy feels about his body can affect how he feels about himself.
+How a guy feels about his body can affect how he feels about himself.
 If he gets too focused on not liking the way he looks, a guy's self-esteem can take a hit and his confidence can slide.
 (The same thing can happen to girls, too.)

 How Puberty Affects Body Image